iowarp/agent-toolkit/README.md

 **One unified interface.
 15 MCP servers.
 150+ specialized tools.
 Built for research.**

-IoWarp MCPs brings AI assistance to your scientific computing workflow—whether you're analyzing terabytes of HDF5 data, managing Slurm jobs across clusters, or exploring research papers.
+Agent Toolkit is part of the IoWarp platform's comprehensive tooling ecosystem for AI agents.
+It brings AI assistance to your scientific computing workflow—whether you're analyzing terabytes of HDF5 data, managing Slurm jobs across clusters, or exploring research papers.
 Built by researchers, for researchers, at Illinois Institute of Technology with NSF support.

+> **Part of IoWarp Platform**: Agent Toolkit is the tooling layer of the IoWarp platform, providing skills, plugins, and extensions for AI agents working in scientific computing environments.

 > **One simple command.** Production-ready, fully typed, MIT licensed, and beta-tested in real HPC environments.